srivardhanakorada/CORA/README.md

 ## **03. Evaluate AdaVD**

-To validate the results presented in our paper, you can run the following commands:
+To validate the results presented in our paper, you can run the following command:
 ```bash
 CUDA_VISIBLE_DEVICES=${gpu_id} python src/clip_score_cal.py \
   --contents ${evaluate_concept} \